moxystudio/react-with-moxy/README.md

 Isomorphic JavaScript applications can be pretty challenging and hard to setup.

-`react-with-moxy` offers you the required tooling for your universal JavaScript application, aswell as an opinionated frontend stack ready to kick-off your next project.
+`react-with-moxy` offers you the required tooling for your universal JavaScript application, as well as an opinionated frontend stack ready to kick-off your next project.

 We aim to remove all the tooling to [react-scripts](https://github.com/moxystudio/react-with-moxy-scripts), which will abstract all the complexity behind setting up webpack, server-side rendering and other complex tasks.